esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

 Our code has slightly changed, as explained above we're now inheriting from ``PollingComponent`` instead of just ``Component``.
 Additionally, we now have a new line: the constructor.
+You also don't really need to know much about constructors here, so to simplify let's just say this is where we "initialize" the custom sensor.

 In this constructor we're telling the compiler that we want ``PollingComponent`` to be instantiated with an *update interval* of 15s, or 15000 milliseconds (esphomelib uses milliseconds internally).

 Let's also now make our sensor actually publish values in the ``update()`` method: